Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Monsieur Durand and Mrs. Durand ran out of their inheritances from both the sides by Mrs. Durand's carelessness and foolish speculation.
-Both of them lost paternal inheritance and maternal inheritance which was used in raising their daughters.
+Monsieur Durand and Mrs. Durand ran out of their inheritances from both sides because of Mrs. Durand's carelessness and foolish speculation.
+Both of them lost paternal and maternal inheritance, which was used in raising their daughters.

 g.
 Why does Monsieur Durand tell a lie about his birthplace?